 The liver is a triangular, bilobed structure consisting of a larger right lobe and a smaller left lobe.
 The falciform ligament separates the two lobes.

 A layer of fibrous tissue called Glisson’s capsule covers the liver.
-This capsule is covered by peritoneum.
+This capsule is covered by the peritoneum.
 This protects the liver from physical damage.

 It has two main sources of blood: